ExMember/exmember.github.io/_drafts/dream-groundbreaking.md

+---
+title: Remarks at the groundbreaking for The Dream @ Tamarind South
+category:
+- policy
+tags: [speech]
+--

+On October 15, 2017 I was offered the opportunity to say a few words at the groundbreaking ceremony for The Dream @ Tamarind South, a 32-unit building at 1310 Tamarind Avenue.

+These are the remarks I prepared:

 According to the Los Angeles Homeless Services Authority there are over fifteen hundred people in Hollywood who are homeless.[1]
 Fifteen hundred men, women, and children; fifteen hundred of our neighbors in this small